 - Remove all toothpicks; serve warm.

-- 3 pounds (about 3) sweet potatoes peeled and cut into bite-size chunks
+- 3 lbs sweet potatoes, peeled and cut into bite-size chunks, about 3 large sweet potatoes

-- 8 ounces fresh uncooked Mexican chorizo, casings removed and coarsely chopped
+- 8 oz fresh, uncooked Mexican chorizo, casings removed and coarsely chopped

-- 1 jalapeno chile stemmed and seeded if less heat is desired
+- 1 jalapeño pepper, stemmed and seeded if less heat is desired

 - Bring a large pot of salted water to a boil over high heat.
 Add the sweet potato pieces, once it comes back to a boil, reduce the heat to medium; simmer for about 10 minutes, until almost tender and a knife can go through without breaking a piece.
 Drain, and transfer to a baking dish large enough to hold the pieces almost in a single layer.